Ron Kamonohashi

-Ron Kamonohashi: Deranged Detective (鴨乃橋ロンの禁断推理, Kamonohashi Ron no Kindan Suiri) is a Japanese manga series written and illustrated by Akira Amano.
+Ron Kamonohashi: Deranged Detective (鴨乃橋ロンの禁断推理, Kamonohashi Ron no Kindan Suiri) is a Japanese web manga series written and illustrated by Akira Amano.
 It was serialized in Shueisha's Shōnen Jump+ from October 2020 to July 2025, with its chapters collected into 19 tankōbon volumes as of October 2025.
 Shueisha also simultaneously publishes the series in English on the Manga Plus online platform.

 An anime television series adaptation produced by Diomedéa aired from October to December 2023.
 A second season premiered in October 2024.

 Premise

 The series focuses on the adventures of Ron Kamonohashi, an eccentric private detective, and Totomaru Isshiki, an unskilled police officer, as they solve crimes together.
 Five years ago, Ron was the top student at the Detective Training Academy Blue.
 However, after being found responsible via temporary insanity for a deadly incident known as the "Bloody Field Trip", his detective license was revoked and he was expelled.
 Unable to fulfill his only love of solving mysteries, Ron has lived in isolation since.
 When Totomaru seeks his help on a case, the two form a partnership where Totomaru takes the credit for the cases that Ron solves.